Manuelbelgicano/eu4_madyas/README.md

 # eu4_madyas
-A mod that is an overhaul of the Madyas faction in eu4
+A mod that is an overhaul of the Madyas faction in Europa Universalis IV

+### Requirements
+ - Dharma and Golden Century DLC's: Pirate Republic government and some misssion icons.